 Or, how about having apples with a little caramel dip or a slice of cheese?
 However, you choose to eat them, they’re great for building immunity!

 You may have heard to steer clear of dairy when dealing with a cold, and while dairy can make mucus problems worse, yogurt contains probiotics which can actually help the body produce antibodies and fight off sickness.

-Protect your gut with the live active cultures found in yogurt.
-Sounds icky but these cultures actually are healthy bacteria that keep your belly and intestinal tract free of disease-causing germs.
+By protecting your gut with the live active cultures found in yogurt, these cultures can help keep your belly and intestinal tract free of disease-causing germs.